Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 Tips for Success

 - Use bright red and firm strawberries for best results.
 Strawberries tend to soften and turn a bit pale when exposed to heat.
-The more vibrant and firmer they are, the better.
+So, the more vibrant and firmer, the better.
+Do not use frozen strawberries.

-- Try not to open the oven too often: To prevent the bread from sinking in the middle, only open it once when you need to cover it with foil, and when it’s ready to check for doneness.
+- Don’t open the oven too often.
+Only open it once when you need to cover the loaf with foil, and when it’s ready to check for doneness.
+This will prevent sinking in the middle.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest